 Can your car insurance be canceled because of roadside assistance claims?

 Will you lose coverage for excessive roadside claims?
-Bach says it's difficult to know, because insurers combine claims information with many other factors when deciding who to cover and at what rates.
+Bach says it's difficult to know because your insurance carrierAn insurance carrier is the company that provides your car insurance policy and pays claims. combines claims information with many other factors when deciding who to cover and at what rates.
 Such factors include the driver's age, sex, city, vehicle and credit history.

-To be on the safe side, it's important to contact your insurance agent to find out whether multiple roadside assistance claims could affect your rates or coverage.
+To be safe, contact your insurance agent or representative to fask whether multiple roadside assistance claims could affect your rates or coverage.

-Even if car insurance companies don't penalize drivers for making multiple claims, many policyholders still may fear using their roadside assistance services, Bach says.
+Although car insurance companies don't penalize drivers for making multiple claims, Bach says many policyholders may fear using their roadside assistance services.

 "Many people believe it's best to fly under their insurance company's radar by not filing a claim," she says.